Preethi-Dev/Guest-Writing-assets/ascii_art_method.md

 ![For large tablet breakpoint](/assets/Minimal-Large-Tablet-Breakpoint.jpg)

-Finally for larger breakpoints like laptop and desktop, Redefine the layout and update the track listing as 12-column grid using below css:
+Finally for larger breakpoints like laptop and desktop, Redefine the layout and update the track listing as a 12-column grid using the below CSS:

 ```css
 main {